manamiueda1/back-end-demo/PSQL-Notes.md

 A software system used to maintain relational databases is called a relational database management system.

 ER Diagram -> visual of the relationships between the tables in a database

+Primary key -> A primary key, also called a primary keyword, is a key in a relational database that is unique for each record.
+It is a unique identifier, such as a driver license number, telephone number (including area code), or vehicle identification number (VIN).
+A relational database must always have one and only one primary key.

+Foreign key -> A foreign key is a column or group of columns in a relational database table that provides a link between data in two tables.
+It acts as a cross-reference between tables because it references the primary key of another table, thereby establishing a link between them.

+Defining Relationships between tables in a database One-to-one relationship ->

 # PostgreSQL Resources